Battle of the Basque Roads order of battle: French fleet

 Officers killed in action are marked with a KIA symbol.
 Note that as obusiers were not traditionally taken into consideration when calculating a ship's rate, these ships may have been carrying more guns than indicated below.
+Note also that the French Navy used a different classification system from the British one (it was composed of five "ranks" rather than the British six rates), but the "Rate" column below shows the British equivalent only.